zzzprojects/docs/learnentityframeworkcore.com/pages/concurrency/index.md

 > Database operation expected to affect 1 row(s) but actually affected 0 row(s).
 Data may have been modified or deleted since entities were loaded.

 The concurrency token configuration can be applied to as many non-primary key properties as needed.
-Care needs to be taken as this approach can lead to very long `WHERE` clauses, or a lot of data being passed into them especially if any of the properties being configured as concurrency tokens are unlimited string values as is illustrated where, where the `Biography` field has been included as a concurrency token:
+Care needs to be taken as this approach can lead to very long `WHERE` clauses, or a lot of data being passed into them especially if any of the properties being configured as concurrency tokens are unlimited string values as is illustrated where the `Biography` field has been included as a concurrency token:

 ![Entity Framework Core Concurrency Management](/images/23-09-2016-09-22-43.png)